fedora-infra/fedora-messaging/docs/wire-format.rst

 being critically important.

 The ``fedora_messaging_schema`` key should be set to a string that uniquely identifies the type of message.
-In the Python library, this is mapped to a class containing the schema and a Python API to interact with the message object.
+In the Python library this is the entry point name, which is mapped to a class containing the schema and a Python API to interact with the message object.

 The header's json-schema is::